It Had to Be You (TV series): Production

 The series was produced by Warner Bros.
 Television.
 The theme song was the 1924 hit "It Had to Be You" written by Isham Jones, with music by Stephen James Taylor.
 Four episodes were aired before the show was put on hiatus.

 Faye Dunaway was subsequently pulled from the series, and a new pilot was ordered with the focus being on Robert Urich's character coping with life as a single father.
 Robin Bartlett, who had played an assistant to Dunaway's character, would also continue in the series, being moved up from supporting character to co-lead.
 However, her character would not be a romantic partner for Urich.
 Although a new pilot was shot, the revised version of the series never aired.

 The show premiered eleven days after the cancellation of The Trouble with Larry, another series co-created by Andrew Nicholls and Darrell Vickers (and which lasted only three episodes).
 When It Had To Be You was cancelled after four episodes, it gave Nicholls and Vickers the unusual distinction of overseeing two of the earliest-to-be-cancelled new shows of the same American television season.

 Episodes

 Reception

+Although preview audience reactions were positive, the series received mostly negative critical reception.
 Ken Tucker of Entertainment Weekly rated the series a C+ and called it "one of the season's vaguest, most ambivalent new sitcoms".
 Tucker described the casting of "odd-couple lovers" Urich and Dunaway as "almost perversely capricious".
 Tony Scott, reviewing the pilot in Variety, criticized the "thin script" and "lumpy badinage".
 Noting that the show would premiere with a special "preview glimpse" in the slot after 60 Minutes, Scott concluded that "a glimpse should be enough".
 David Hiltbrand of People magazine gave It Had to Be You a grade of C−.
 He praised supporting actor Bartlett's performance, but felt Dunaway "seems quite uncomfortable doing comedy", and found the way her character was written to be "repulsive".
 Overall, Hiltbrand characterized the show as "brittle, artificial, tiresome and devoid of romantic chemistry."

 CBS put It Had to Be You on "permanent hiatus" after four episodes had aired.